Alamofire/Alamofire/Documentation/AdvancedUsage.md

 ## Requests
 Each request performed by Alamofire is encapsulated by particular class, `DataRequest`, `UploadRequest`, and `DownloadRequest`.
 Each of these classes encapsulate functionality unique to each type of request, but `DataRequest` and `DownloadRequest` inherit from a common superclass, `Request` (`UploadRequest` inherits from `DataRequest`). `Request` instances are never created directly, but are instead vended from a `Session` instance through one of the various `request` methods.

+### The Request Pipeline
+Once a `Request` subclass has been created with it’s initial parameters or `URLRequestConvertible` value, it is pass through the series of steps making up Alamofire’s request pipeline.
+For a successful request, these include:

+1. Initial parameters, like HTTP method, headers, and parameters, are encapsulated into an internal `URLRequestConvertible` value.
+If a `URLRequestConvertible` value is passed directly, that value is used unchanged.
+2. `asURLRequest()` is called on the the `URLRequestConvertible` value, creating the first `URLRequest` value.
+This value is passed to the `Request` and stored in `requests`.
+3. If there are any `Session` or `Request` `RequestAdapter`s or `RequestInterceptor`s, they’re called using the previously created `URLRequest`.
+The adapted `URLRequest` is then passed to the `Request` and stored in `request`s as well.
+4. `Session` calls the `Request` to create the `URLSessionTask` to perform the network request based on the `URLRequest`.
+5. Once the `URLSessionTask` is complete and has gathered `URLSessionTaskMetrics`, the `Request` executes its `Validator`s.
+6. Request executes any response handlers, such as `responseDecodable`, that have been appended.

+At any one of these steps, a failure can be indicated through a created or received `Error` value, which is then passed to the associated `Request`.
+For example, aside from steps 1 and 4, all of the steps above can create an `Error` which is then passed to the response handlers or available for retry.

+1. Parameter encapsulation cannot fail.
+2. Any `URLRequestConvertible` value can create an error when `asURLRequest()` is called.
+This allows for the initial validation of various `URLRequest` properties or the failure of parameter encoding.
+3. `RequestAdapter`s can fail during adaptation, perhaps due to a missing authorization token.
+4. `URLSessionTask` creation cannot fail.
+5. `URLSessionTask`s can complete with errors for a variety of reasons, including network availability and cancellation.
+These `Error` values are passed back to the `Request`.
+6. Response handlers can produce any `Error`, usually due to an invalid response or other parsing error.

+Once an error is passed to the `Request`, the `Request` will attempt to run any `RequestRetrier`s associated with the `Sesion` or `Request`.
+If any `RequestRetrier`s choose to retry the `Request`, the complete pipeline is run again. `RequestRetrier`s can also produce `Error`s, which do not trigger retry.

 ### `Request`
 Although `Request` doesn’t encapsulate any particular type of request, it contains the state and functionality common to all requests Alamofire performs.
 This includes: